 Malvina Reynolds, who died in 1978, was a social activist and writer of protest songs.
-She wrote this song as a political statement about the uniformity, the sameness, which she believed was being fostered by what are now known as "Cookie-Cutter" or "Tract" houses; houses along suburban streets with identical floor plans.
+She wrote "Little Boxes" as a political statement about the uniformity, the sameness, which she believed was being fostered by what are now known as "cookie-cutter" or "tract" houses found along suburban streets with identical floor plans.

 While the US housing industry's typical year consists of 1 to 1.25 million homes built, for a 5-year period during World War II the number of houses built was nearly zero.
 Enter: Levittown.
 The advent of the "Mass Housing" industry was brought about by William J. Levitt.
 Originally tried on a smaller scale in the 1920s, it was after the War that Levitt began building in earnest.
 Seeking to alleviate the housing shortage brought about by the War, he took Henry Ford's assembly-line style of building cars and applied it to building houses.